 Can it happen to you?
 I would say YES!

-So lets get growing and learn what it takes to grow a large
+So let’s get growing and learn what it takes to grow a large pumpkin.

-Soil Preparation is the key for any type of plant growth.
+Soil Preparation is the key to any type of plant growth.
 We are not

 growing a Xeriscape fruit.
 These pumpkins require the correct soil medium to

 grow to a healthy prize-winning pumpkin.
 Try to find out what your soil

 conditions are currently, and consult your local County agencies for soil

 testing.
 The soil test will provide the amount of soil nutrients your garden

 contains and provide corrective action to balance your soil for planting.